digitalwhiteout/filename_sourceurl2_list_alpha/README.md

    )

-adding clicable links with an new row of =HYPERLINK(D1)
+adding links with an new row of =HYPERLINK(D1)

-cmd+ccmd+v first 2 rows into testedit
+cmd+ccmd+v first 2columns into textedit

 select all

-show replacement
+show autoreplacement

  auto  do links